Journalit

 Use longer reviews to zoom out

-Do not cram weekly or monthly analysis into the daily template.
+Do not cram weekly or monthly analysis into the daily layout.
 Different horizons exist for a reason.

 Iterate after use, not before use

-The best template changes come from reviewing real sessions and noticing what is missing or unnecessary.
+The best layout changes come from reviewing real sessions and noticing what is missing or unnecessary.

 Practical advice

 Start with a good-enough structure, use it for a while, then improve the weak parts.
-Template quality compounds over time.
+Layout quality compounds over time.

 Related pages